D-kn/Restaurant_Reviews_Sentiment_analysis/README.md

 # Sentiment analysis
 We used sentiment analysis to identifying the mood  or subjective opinions within large amounts of text, including average sentiment and opinion mining.
-The dataset comes from a restaurant reviews.
+The dataset comes from a restaurant review.

 # Bag of words
 we preprocess the text to classify before fitting  the classification algorithms on the observations containning the texts.